tamsky/rhodecode-enterprise-ce/docs/admin/system-overview.rst

 For example:

  - for team of 1 - 5 active users you can run on 1GB RAM machine with 1CPU
- - above 250 active users, |RCM| needs at least 8GB of memory.
+ - above 250 active users, |RCE| needs at least 8GB of memory.
    Number of CPUs is less important, but recommended to have at least 2-3 CPUs